dmclark17/poke-machine/README.md

 # poke-machine
-Command line auto-poker for Facebook
+Simple command line auto-poker for Facebook.

+## TODO

+- Make more robust
+- Probably a cleaner way to do authentication, but this just piggybacks off the broswer session (I assume)